bmrzycki/nullserv/README.md

 ```

 ## Config files
-You can use JSON files as a configuration file for nullsrv.
+You can use JSON files as a configuration file for nullserv.
 There are several
 examples in the example_confs/ subdirectory.
 Note that the contents of a
 configuration file overrides what is passed in on the command line.
 Here's
 a simple config file when listening on the standard ports on all interfaces: